andrelandgraf/andrelandgraf/contents/articles/2023-11-19_how-to-tame-the-unknown-and-anything-else.md

 Just like that, we successfully narrowed the type of `pokemon` from `any` to `Pokemon`!
 We also significantly enhanced the error handling of our app.
 From here, we could add additional checks to verify the specific errors for more detailed error handling.

 Can you guess how we could use type predicates to verify arrays or nested objects?
-Maybe we create an `inPokemonArray` type predicate to verify an array of `Pokemon` objects?
+For arrays, we could create an `inPokemonArray` type predicate to verify an array of `Pokemon` objects, looping over `isPokemon` calls, returning `true` if each item is a pokemon.
 You get the idea!

 ## Helpful packages